-- updated to support the feasibility of Higher Order Transit in support of the City Structure shown on Schedule 1A. - 3.4.1.11 The City will, together with the other levels of government, endeavour to reserve or obtain the necessary right-of-way shown on Schedule 4 through subdivision, land severance, site plan control or agreements, or by gift, purchase, or expropriation where necessary and feasible. - 3.4.1.12 Development proposals will conform to the City's and Region of Peel's standard requirements for right-of-way design, including the Complete Streets Guide and City-Wide Urban Design Guidelines.
+- updated to support the feasibility of Higher Order Transit in support of the City Structure shown on Schedule 1A. - 3.4.1.11 The City will, together with the other levels of government, endeavour to reserve or obtain the necessary right-of-way shown on Schedule 4 through subdivision, land severance, site plan control or agreements, or by gift, purchase, or expropriation where necessary and feasible. - 3.4.1.12 Development proposals will conform to the City's and Region of Peel's standard requirements for right-of-way design, including the CompleteStreets Guide and City-Wide Urban Design Guidelines.
 Operational and maintenance implications and costs must be identified and mitigated as part of a Precinct Plan process. - 3.4.1.13 The widening of city road rights-of-way will be used to prioritize improvements, including transit priority measures, widened sidewalks, cycling and other micromobility facilities, bicycle and other micromobility parking, street trees and street furniture, with consideration to accommodate utilities. - 3.4.1.14 Specific arrangements through Secondary and Precinct Plans and cost sharing agreements will be required, to the City's satisfaction, for rights-of-way and road widenings.
 This will ensure that the rights-of-way and road widenings to accommodate the construction or widening of streets deemed essential will be provided when required, based on available compensation mechanisms, and at no additional cost to the City. - 3.4.1.15 Considerations for goods movement and truck routes in select corridors will be planned in accordance with the Goods Movement policies of this section. - 3.4.1.16 Provincial highways shown on Schedule 3C are managed and designed to standards identified by the Province.
 The Province will establish and implement standards and appropriate right-of-way widths for Provincial highways.
 The City will: - Continue to advocate to the Province to incorporate Higher Order Transit within existing 400-series highway rights-of-way; - b.
-Continue to advocate to the Province for an on/off ramp to facilitate redevelopment of the CAA Center Lands; and, - Encourage the Province to explore alternative transportation solutions to a highway that would support complete communities and sustainable transportation through the Highway 413 Environmental Assessment process.
+The City will work with the Province, and the 407 ETR and other levels of government to identify opportunities for new or improved highway interchanges. - c.
+Continue to advocate to the Province for an on/off ramp to facilitate redevelopment of the CAA Center Lands; and,

-- 3.4.1.17 Development adjacent to or in proximity to a Provincial highway is subject to Ministry of Transportation permits and permit requirements. - 3.4.1.18 The City will work to plan and design Brampton's streets shown on Schedule 3C to provide a network that balances the needs of all road users including pedestrians, cyclists, transit riders and motorists, and trucks, while prioritizing vulnerable road users and the integration of land uses. - 3.4.1.19 Interchanges and grade separations will be designed to ensure transit movements, cycling, and pedestrian movements are safe and well connected.
+- d.
+Encourage the Province to explore alternative transportation solutions to a highway that would support complete communities and sustainable transportation through the Highway 413 Environmental Assessment process. - 3.4.1.17 The City will implement official plan amendments or zoning by-laws that provide corridor protection to ensure that development applications will not predetermine or preclude the planning and development of the GTA West Transportation Corridor. - 3.4.1.18 The City will ensure the phased release of lands that are appropriate to the GTA West Transportation Corridor Environmental Assessment process be made, in consultation with the Ministry of Transportation. - 3.4.1.19 Development adjacent to or in proximity to a Provincial highway is subject to Ministry of Transportation permits and permit requirements. - 3.4.1.20 The City will work to plan and design Brampton's streets shown on Schedule 3C to provide a network that balances the needs of all road users including pedestrians, cyclists, transit riders and motorists, and trucks, while prioritizing vulnerable road users and the integration of land uses. - 3.4.1.21 Interchanges and grade separations will be designed to ensure transit movements, cycling, and pedestrian movements are safe and well connected.